+WASH

-WASH 6.1.1 Proportion of population using safely managed drinking water services 6.2.1.a Proportion of population using safely managed sanitation services Countries and regions are classified as having met the global target if use of safely managed services exceeded 99 per cent in 2015.
-The indicators for 'safely managed services' are new, and data are insufficient to establish trends. - 1.4.1.a Proportion of population using basic drinking water services - 1.4.1.b Proportion of population using basic sanitation services - 6.2.1.b Proportion of population with a basic handwashing facility with soap and water available on premises 6.2.1.c Proportion of population practising open defecation Source for all six WASH indicators: WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP), 2017.
-Projections are made based on data from 2000-2015.
-Countries are considered as having met the global targets for basic hand washing, water and sanitation if use exceeded 99 per cent in 2015, and 'on track' if the annual rate of change between 2000 and 2015 would be sufficient to reach 95 per cent coverage in 2030.
-Countries and regions classified as having met the open defecation target if an estimated 0 per cent of the population practised open defecation in 2015, and 'on track' if <0.5 per cent or the annual rate of change between 2000 and 2015 would be sufficient to end open defecation by 2030.
-Clean energy 7.1.2 Proportion of population with primary reliance on clean fuels and technology Source: SDG Global Database, 2017.
+6.1.1 Proportion of population using safely managed drinking water services

+6.2.1.a Proportion of population using safely managed sanitation services

+Countries and regions are classified as having met the global target if use of safely managed services exceeded 99 per cent in 2017. "on track" if the annual rate of change between 2000 and 2017 would be sufficient to reach 99% in 2030, or "acceleration needed".
+Data are insufficient to establish trends if not estimates were available in 2000 and 2017

+1.4.1a Proportion of population using basic drinking water services

+1.4.1.b Proportion of population using basic sanitation services

+6.2.1.b Proportion of population with a basic handwashing facility with soap and water available on premises

+6.2.1.c Proportion of population practising open defecationSource for all six WASH indicators: WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP), 2017.

+Countries and regions are considered as having met the global targets for basic hand washing, water and sanitation if use exceeded 99 per cent in 2017, and 'on track' if the annual rate of change between 2000 and 2017 would be sufficient to reach 99 per cent coverage in 2030.

+Countries and regions are classified as having met the open defecation target if <1 per cent of the population practised open defecation in 2017, and 'on track' if the annual rate of change between 2000 and 2017 would be sufficient to reach <1 per cent open defecation by 2030.

+Clean energy

+7.1.2 Proportion of population with primary reliance on clean fuels and technology

+Source: SDG Global Database, 2017.